-If the student wishes to engage in an internship that is not so accredited, the student must document to the DCT if the internship meets the following criteria:
+Students wishing to engage in an internship as a psychological associate, must document to the DCT that the internship meets the following criteria:

-- 1) The internship must be set in a psychological service unit, which is an organization, agency, department, or other organized entity which provides psychological services, defined as diagnosis, prevention, treatment, and amelioration of psychological problems and emotional and mental disorders of individuals and groups. - 2) The psychological service unit must use and train the intern in the use of empirically validated treatments, defined here as a treatment model well-documented in the literature of clinical psychology appropriately applied to a presenting problem under the supervision of a licensed psychologist trained in that model, specifically including depth and psychodynamic models of psychotherapy.

-- 3) It must be an organized training program, in contrast to on-the-job training, which is designed to provide the intern with a planned, programmed sequence of training experiences. - 4) The internship has an identifiable staff psychologist licensed in that jurisdiction who is responsible for the integrity and quality of the training program. - 5) The internship has, in addition to the primary supervisor above, at least two additional licensed mental health professionals, who would also be available for supervision and consultation. - 6) The internship provides training in a range of assessment and treatment activities conducted directly with clients seeking services. - 7) At least 35% of the time is spent in direct client contact. - 8) Supervision hours should account for at least 10% of the total hours worked in internship.
-At least one hour per week must be individual supervision with the primary supervisor. - 9) In addition to the supervision requirements, the internship provides at least two hours of other learning opportunities per week such as: case conferences, seminars dealing with clinical issues, group supervision, etc. - 10) The internship must have a minimum of one other trainee enrolled at the time the Pacifica student begins.
+- The internship must be set in a psychological service unit, which is an organization, agency, department, or other organized entity which provides psychological services, defined as diagnosis, prevention, treatment, and amelioration of psychological problems and emotional and mental disorders of individuals and groups. - The psychological service unit must use and train the intern in the use of empirically validated treatments, defined here as a treatment model well-documented in the literature of clinical psychology appropriately applied to a presenting problem under the supervision of a licensed psychologist trained in that model, specifically including depth and psychodynamic models of psychotherapy. - It must be an organized training program, in contrast to on-the-job training, which is designed to provide the intern with a planned, programmed sequence of training experiences. - The internship has an identifiable staff psychologist licensed in that jurisdiction who is responsible for the integrity and quality of the training program. - The internship has, in addition to the primary supervisor above, at least two additional licensed mental health professionals, who would also be available for supervision and consultation. - The internship provides training in a range of assessment and treatment activities conducted directly with clients seeking services. - At least 35% of the time is spent in direct client contact. - Supervision hours should account for at least 10% of the total hours worked in internship.
+At least one hour per week must be individual supervision with the primary supervisor. - In addition to the supervision requirements, the internship provides at least two hours of other learning opportunities per week such as: case conferences, seminars dealing with clinical issues, group supervision, etc. - The internship must have a minimum of one other trainee enrolled at the time the Pacifica student begins.